 I’ll post some example images and a detailed hands-on review separately, but I also thought it might be useful to someone to post some examples of photos taken throughout the camera’s ISO range so that you can judge for yourself how its ISO performance stacks up with your expectations.

-This is a scene I often use for ISO tests because of the smooth tones between highlights and dark shadow.
+This is a scene I often use for ISO tests because of the smooth tones between highlights and dark shadows.
 Basically, it’s a good test of ISO image quality, particularly as you start getting into the higher ISOs (in addition to being a fun place to shoot around the equinox!).

 ISO Range Sample Images